babsey/nest-desktop-docs/user/usage-advanced/nest/copy-model.rst

       :columns: 5

       Enter the name of the new model.
 If you like to have other model parameters than the default one, just click on the model title and select the parameters you want to change.
-This opens the sliders and fields to edit their values.
+This shows sliders and fields to edit their values.

    .. grid-item::